mozilla-releng/relengdocs/release-promotion/desktop/howto.rst

 ``releases``, ``mirrors`` and ``CDN`` are different terms for the same concept - the CDN from which shipped releases are served.

-In the new taskcluster release promotion for Fx59+, pushing doesn’t happen automatically in ship-it (yet).
+In the new taskcluster release promotion for Fx59+, pushing doesn't happen automatically in ship-it (yet).
 We can `address this <https://trello.com/c/vOP7fml4/282-update-releaserunner3-to-automatically-run-the-push-flavor-rather-than-promote-for-certain-release-types>`__.
 Until then, all pushing will be manually triggered.